 The two of the easiest pickup opportunities for the party are in previously Republican-held seats that Hillary Clinton won in 2016.

-There are 10 Democrats running for the seat with no obvious frontrunner.
-But whether former federal prosecutor Ashley Lunkenheimer, state Rep. Greg Vitali, or any of the others jockeying for the seat win the primary Tuesday, they will be heavily favored to take the seat in November.
+There are ten Democrats running for the seat with no obvious frontrunner.
+But whether former federal prosecutor Ashley Lunkenheimer, state Rep. Greg Vitali or any of the others jockeying for the seat win the primary Tuesday, they will be heavily favored to take the seat in November.

-There are other districts where sitting Republicans are facing major challenges as well, including Pennsylvania’s new 1st District which now leans more Democratic.
+There are other districts where sitting Republicans are facing major challenges as well, including Pennsylvania’s new 1st District which is now leans more Democratic.
 Rep. Brian Fitzpatrick (R-PA) currently represents the districts and there are three Democrats running in Tuesday’s primary to challenge him.
-In Pennsylvania’s new 17th Congressional District, two sitting members of Congress will face off against each other in November’s general election.
+In Pennsylvania’s new 17th congressional district, two sitting members of Congress will face off against each other in November’s general election.

 Three other states are also hosting contests on Tuesday.